graphdoc-plugins/graphdoc-plugins.github.io/docs/graphdoc-plugin-erase.md

 {
   "graphdoc-plugin-erase": {
     "eraseByNameRegex": "^__",
+    "eraseByDescriptionRegex": "^$",
     "eraseByKindRegex": "^$"
   }
 }
 ```

-* `eraseByNameRegex`: Regular Expression to be used to remove type based on `name`.
+* `eraseByNameRegex`: Regular Expression to be used to remove types, based on `name`.
+* `eraseByDescriptionRegex`: Regular Expression to be used to remove types, based on `description`.
-* `eraseByKindRegex`: Regular Expression to be used to remove type based on `kind`.
+* `eraseByKindRegex`: Regular Expression to be used to remove types, based on `kind`.

 > `graphdoc-plugin-erase` plugin should be add before the plugins we want to have filtered types.

+## Online Examples

+* Pokemon GraphQL schema: [Project](https://github.com/gmullerb/base-graphdoc-yarn) and [Online generated documentation](https://gmullerb.gitlab.io/base-graphdoc-yarn).
+* Github GraphQL schema: [Project](https://github.com/gmullerb/base-graphdoc-npm) and [Online generated documentation](https://gmullerb.gitlab.io/base-graphdoc-npm).

 __________________